The Impact of Mobility on Gossip Algorithms: Network model and preliminaries

-In this paper we will use two main examples.
-The first is the $\sqrt{n} \times \sqrt{n}$ discrete lattice on the torus.
-We will assume that the agents start at time $0$ at different sites on the torus.
-The second example is the random geometric graph (RGG) model on the unit torus\footnote{The unit torus is formed from the unit square by ``glueing'' opposite edges together.}.
-In this model, the agent's initial locations are generated by selecting $n$ uniformly chosen locations on the unit square.
-Agents can communicate with each other if the distance between them is less than $r(n) = \sqrt{5 c \frac{\log n}{n}}$, where $c \ge 10$ ensures some useful regularity properties \cite{BDTVPath} discussed subsequently.
+In this paper we will use two networks to illustrate our results.
+However, the methods we describe can be used for more general networks with bidirectional communication. \begin{enumerate} \item Our first example is the $\sqrt{n} \times \sqrt{n}$ discrete lattice on the torus.
+The set of locations $\mc{V}$ is $\{0, 2, \ldots, \sqrt{n}-1\}^2$ and there are edges between $(i,j)$ and $(i',j')$ if $i' = (i \pm 1) (\mod \sqrt{n})$ and $j' = (j \pm 1) (\mod \sqrt{n})$.
+There are $n$ agents, one for each location in $\mc{V}$, and at time $0$ they each occupy distinct locations in $\mc{V}$.
+For a location $(i,j)$ we call the $i$ the row coordinate and $j$ the column coordinate. \item The second example is the random geometric graph (RGG) model on the unit torus.
+The unit torus is formed from the unit square by ``glueing'' opposite edges together.
+The agent locations are in $[0,1]^2$ and the initial positions of the agents are chosen uniformly in $[0,1]^2$.
+Agents can communicate with each other if the distance between them on the torus is less than $r(n) = \sqrt{5 c \frac{\log n}{n}}$, where $c \ge 10$ ensures some useful regularity properties \cite{BDTVPath} discussed subsequently.
+Again for an agent at $(i,j)$, we call the $i$ the row coordinate and $j$ the column coordinate. \end{enumerate}